barckley75/abstract/README.md

 # Abstract

-<h1></h1>
+<h1>Be an artist with the Abstract APP.
+Well, almost.</h1>

+For sure you will get confident with the combination of colors, learning how to combine additive primary color to abtain other colors.

-<h1>What is Abstract?</h1>
+<h2>What is Abstract?</h2>

-Abstract is a small APP, written in Javascript, that draws randomly circles.
+Written in Javascript, that draws randomly circles.
 With this app you can get something like this:

 ![Abstract canvas](https://raw.githubusercontent.com/ivovacca/abstract/master/Examples/Canvas.png?raw=true)